* This is the Professional Version. *

-CRPS type I was previously known as reflex sympathetic dystrophy (see also the Clinical practice guideline [third edition] for the diagnosis, treatment, and management of reflex sympathetic dystrophy/complex regional pain syndrome [RSD/CRPS] from the Reflex Sympathetic Dystrophy Syndrome Association), and type II was known as causalgia.
+CRPS type I was previously known as reflex sympathetic dystrophy (see also the Clinical practice guideline [fourth edition] for the diagnosis, treatment, and management of reflex sympathetic dystrophy/complex regional pain syndrome [RSD/CRPS] from the Reflex Sympathetic Dystrophy Syndrome Association), and type II was known as causalgia.
 Both types occur most often in young adults and are 2 or 3 times more common among women.

 CRPS type I typically follows an injury (usually of a hand or foot), most commonly after crush injuries, especially in a lower limb.
 It may follow amputation, acute MI, stroke, or cancer (eg, lung, breast, ovary, CNS); no precipitant is apparent in about 10% of patients.
 CRPS type II is similar to type I but involves overt damage to a peripheral nerve.